Mhdali03/api-docs/receive-payment-notification.md

 To mitigate that risk it is recommended that after receiving payment notification you will query our API to confirm payment status.

+## Underpaid Payments

+In the rare case when the client has sent to little Bitcoins we will send you a appropriate notification so you can prompt the client to send the remaining amount.
+This situation shouldn't happen under normal circumstances when the client is either scanning a QR code or clicking a application link to pay, but rather when they make a mistake when typing an amount manually.

 ## Revoking Payments

 This section applies only to `HIGH` speed transactions.